Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 dashed line indicates the case in which a spatial join was not used and the results are typically less accurate._

-Having looked at query times, now let’s look at the one-time preprocessing times shown in Figure 8.
+Having looked at query times, now let's look at the one-time preprocessing times shown in Figure 8.
 No preprocessing was necessary for the unsorted case, so the preprocessing time was 0 minutes.
 The two sorted geohash cases had the same preprocessing steps and are identical as a result.
 In the sorted geohash cases,